Liskeard and Looe Union Canal: Mineral extraction on Caradon

 in 1849, 21,713 tons were carried, of which 7,546 tons were copper ore, and 6,175 tons were coal;

 in 1859, 48,193 tons were carried, of which 17,361 tons were copper ore and 15,712 tons were coal, as well as 8,297 tons of granite.

-Messenger says that the profit each year was about £2,000.
+(Messenger 2001) says that the profit each year was about £2,000.

 Proposals for a railway

 At the later date, the canal was working at capacity, and the transshipment at Moorswater from rail to canal was costing from 4d to 6d per ton; because of congestion on the canal, trade was being lost to competing routes via Calstock and St Germans; and the twenty-four locks caused the journey to be slow and cumbersome.
 Moreover, the Cornwall Railway was being constructed to run through Liskeard, with unknown implications for the competitiveness of the canal.
 Attention was given to constructing a railway from Moorswater to Looe.

 A report was presented on 30 September 1857, which proposed a railway at a cost of £11,000, and this was quickly approved.
 Although there was some opposition from Buller's son, also called John, and from the Admiralty, who were concerned about navigation on the river, the Duchy of Cornwall helped the company to obtain its authorising act of Parliament, the Liskeard and Looe Railway Act 1858 (21 & 22 Vict. c. xi), which was granted on 11 May 1858.
 It authorised the canal company to raise additional capital of £13,000 in £25 shares, with authority to borrow £4,000.
 Two of the clauses in the 1825 act were repealed, relating to penalties for destroying the canal.

-The railway opened on 27 December 1860 for goods traffic, passenger traffic following in 1879; it is more fully described in the article Liskeard and Looe Railway.
+The Liskeard and Looe Railway opened on 27 December 1860 for goods traffic, passenger traffic following in 1879.